Our Montana Travel Guide

 First a little history…

 The first explorers to set foot in Montana were French traders.
 In the years that followed, Montana was claimed by both the French and Spanish.
 It was only in 1803 that the United States bought most of the states from the French.
 As more settlers arrived by the 19th century, tensions between the Native Americans and the U.S army rose.
-After several battles, the Natives were pushed out of their lands.
+After several battles, the indigenous people were pushed out of their lands.
 Finally, in 1889, Montana was admitted into the union as the 41st state.

 Travel Guides for this State